sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-manage/hcpps-sapui5-ps-dataset-manage.md

 Click on `Manage`, then on `Get Dataset List`, and finally select any of the registered dataset.

-You can now click on `Delete Description`, the registered dataset list should be refreshed and the selected item will be removed.
+You can now click on `Delete Registration`, the registered dataset list should be refreshed and the selected item will be removed.

 Et voilà!
 ![Applications](07.png)